 THE EQUINE MRI SCANNING PROCEDURE

-A typical equine MRI scan takes between 2-4 hours depending on the area being scanned and the cooperation of the patient (not all horses are comfortable standing still for an extended period of time despite carefully monitored sedatives).
+A typical equine MRI scan takes between 2-4 hours depending on the area being scanned and the cooperation of the patient.
 For your horse’s comfort and safety, therefore, we limit the number of MRI studies per patient per day.

 Made up of multiple sequences, the typical standing MRI scan will usually take between 1-2 hours and produce around 300-500 images of the region of interest, taken from multiple angles with several different types of sequences, each providing different pieces of information about the structures in the area of interest.
 This enables our veterinarians to provide a comprehensive diagnosis and tailored treatment plan.